nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 `withdraw sgd 100`
 `withdraw 100`

+### Convert money: `convert`
+Convert some money in a certain currency to another one in your wallet

+Format:
+  1. `convert <oldCurrency> <oldAmount> <newCurrency>`

+#You need to be logged into your wallet

+Example of usage:

+`convert sgd 100 usd`

+In the example above, the command means converting 10 units of SGD to USD

+### Convert all money: `convertAll`
+Convert all money in your wallet to a certain currency

+Format:
+  1. `convertAll <currency>`

+#You need to be logged into your wallet

+Example of usage:

+`convertAll sgd`

+In the example above, the command means converting all the money in the wallet to SGD

+### Set default currency: `setDefault`
+Set default currency of your wallet

+Format:
+  1. `setDefault <currency>`

+#You need to be logged into your wallet

+Example of usage:

+`setDefault sgd`

+In the example above, the command means setting default currency to SGD

 ### Listing currencies: `list`
 Lists a detailed view of all the currencies that are available